-- a.
-No child will be placed in a foster home if that placement will result in more than three (3) foster children in that home or, a total of six (6) children in the home, including the foster family's biological and/or adopted children, without the written approval of the DFCS Senior Manager-Placement Services. - b.
-No child will be in a placement that will result in more than three (3) children under the age of three (3) residing in a foster home.
+a.
+No child will be placed in a foster home if that placement will result in more than three (3) foster children in that home or, a total of six (6) children in the home, including the foster family's biological and/or adopted children, without the written approval of the Placement & Permanency Services Director or designee.
+Note: Capacity waivers are not required for sibling groups over 3 if they are the only placements in the home.

+b.
+No child will be in a placement that will result in more than two (2) children under the age of two (2) residing in a foster home including the children of the caregiver's family.